 Holidays in Term Time

 Holidays during term time disrupt learning and are discouraged.
-Unauthorized holiday absences will result in fines.
-The Headteacher can only authorize holidays in exceptional circumstances.
-Unauthorized absences can be reclassified if new information suggests the absence was for a non-legitimate reason.
+Unauthorised holiday absences will result in fines.
+The Headteacher can only authorise holidays in exceptional circumstances.
+Unauthorised absences can be reclassified if new information suggests the absence was for a non-legitimate reason.

 Punctuality